Stand with Ukraine flag

 UDP Integration allows to stream data from devices which use a UDP protocol to ThingsBoard and converts payloads of these devices into the ThingsBoard format.

-Please note UDP Integration can be started only as Remote Integration.
+Please note UDP Integration can be started only as remote integration.
 It could be started on the same machine, where TB instance is running, or you can start in on another machine, that has access over the network to the TB instance.

 Please review the integration diagram to learn more.